|Nutritional Guidelines (per serving)|

 Lightly butter an 8-by-8-inch baking dish.

-Separate the eggs and set the egg whites aside for the meringue.
-Beat the egg yolks in a saucepan or in the top of a double boiler.
+Whisk the egg yolks in a saucepan or in the top of a double boiler.

 Cook the pudding mixture over low heat until it is thickened and creamy, stirring constantly.
 Remove it from the heat, add the vanilla extract, and stir to combine.